qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 You can also drag and drop QLR files from the system file manager into the map canvas.

+Available actions for QLR files in the Browser Panel are:

+* :menuselection:`Export Layer --> To file`
+* :guilabel:`Add Layer to Project`
+* :guilabel:`Layer Properties...`

 Connecting to web services
 ==========================